-Former Marquette Women's basketball standout Kiesha Oliver-Hayes enters her fourth season as the program's director of student-athlete development, women's basketball.
+Former Marquette Women's basketball standout Kiesha Oliver-Hayes enters her fifth season as the program's director of student-athlete development, women's basketball.

 As the director of student-athlete development, women's basketball, Oliver-Hayes is involved with day-to-day operations of women's basketball as well as initiating and directing MU's community service opportunities.